MISSION, GOALS, AND OBJECTIVES

-The Counselor Education Program prepares counselors to work in mental health, school, and career counseling settings who promote social justice and responsibility, serve as leaders in a diverse and global community, and respond to the complexity of human needs across the lifespan.
+The Counselor Education Program prepares counselors to work in clinical mental health, school, and career counseling settings who promote social justice and responsibility, serve as leaders in a diverse and global community, and respond to the complexity of human needs across the lifespan.
 Faculty is expected to teach and mentor students, serve the community and counseling profession, and promote intellectual advancement through conducting and disseminating research.

 The program develops counselors who:

-- Apply knowledge, skills, and dispositions consistent with the ACA Code of Ethics;
+Apply knowledge, skills, and dispositions consistent with the ACA Code of Ethics;

-- Formulate a professional identity that responds to the needs of their client populations while utilizing culturally competent practices and appropriate assessment tools and procedures;
+Formulate a professional identity that responds to the needs of their client populations while utilizing culturally competent practices and appropriate assessment tools and procedures;

-- Act with expertise in individual, group, and family counseling with diverse clients on personal, social, emotional, career, and educational issues that impact development across their lifespan;
+Act with expertise in individual, group, and family counseling with diverse clients on personal, social, emotional, career, and educational issues that impact development across their lifespan;

-- Develop leadership ability and advocate to meet client needs and to remove individual and systemic barriers to development and consult with other professionals concerning the developmental needs of culturally diverse clients;
+Develop leadership ability and advocate to meet client needs and to remove individual and systemic barriers to development and consult with other professionals concerning the developmental needs of culturally diverse clients;

-Build and sustain collaborative partnerships with stakeholders for promoting social justice, equity, and access;
+Build and sustain collaborative partnerships with stakeholders for promoting social justice, equity, and access.

-Clinical Mental Health Counseling Program Goal
+Clinical Mental Health Counseling Program Learning Outcomes:

 - Counsel with cultural competence all individuals, groups, and families and advocate for equity and social justice in a diverse world.

-SCHOOL COUNSELING PROGRAM OBJECIVES:
+SCHOOL COUNSELING PROGRAM MISSION

 The program develops school counselors who: